ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **R**
 An open-source programming language used for statistical computing, data analysis, and data visualization.

+#### Stata
+A software package used for statistical analysis.

+#### Statistical Distributions
+A way of describing the likelihood of different outcomes based on a dataset.
+The "bell curve" is a common statistical distribution.

 **Structured Data**
 Data is organized and formatted into a predictable schema, usually related tables with rows and columns.

+#### Structured Query Language (SQL)
+A language used for managing data in a relational database.

 **Synthetic Data**
 Artificially generated data with properties similar to real data, used by data scientists to augment their datasets and improve model training.

+#### TCP/IP Network
+A network that uses the TCP/IP protocol to communicate between connected devices on that network.
+The Intertet uses TCP/IP.

 **Unstructured Data**:
 Unorganized data that lacks a predefined data model or organization makes it harder to analyze using traditional methods.
 This data type often includes text, images, videos, and other content that doesn't fit neatly into rows and columns like structured data.